 Another thing that makes gifting Dad the perfect gift on his special day is the fact that they always prefer expensive tech gadgets and devices that can be way out of your budget.
 They’ll ask for the latest golf gadgets, a bigger TV, a car radio and the like, which are all great gifts, but are really expensive for some!

 But there could be a psychological answer as to why it’s so hard to find the right gift for Father’s Day.
-You see, the roles of dads have changed so long gone are the days of buying him a pipe or tobacco to smoke like in the early and mid 1900s, which had fathers who were more emotionally withdrawn than today’s dads.
+You see, the roles of dads have changed so long gone are the days of buying him a pipe of tobacco to smoke like in the early and mid-1900s, which had fathers who were more emotionally withdrawn than today’s dads.
 Now, it’s more acceptable for dads to be more involved in their kid’s lives than ever before.
-Because dads are so hands on, children are more prone to want to gift their dad the best gift ever, but still don’t know what that gift is.
+Because dads are so hands-on, children are more prone to want to gift their dad the best gift ever, but still, don’t know what that gift is.

 So what should you ultimately get dad this Father’s Day?
 Something that’s non-traditional and personalized is best.
 Present him with something he loves like a subscription to a magazine that he’s interested in!
 He’ll get a new issue every month and be able to spend some alone time enjoying it cover to cover.